 The list below outlines those groups and organizations that derive from the various legislation mentioned above.
-It will be is not exhaustive and is regularly reviewed as legislation may change.
+It will be regularly reviewed as legislation may change.
 Where organizations are referred to in generic terms the relevant Ribble Valley organization will be contacted.